 A performance is first noted by the astrologer Simon Forman, who saw it at the Globe Theatre on 15th May 1611.
-It may have been new, but scholars generally agree that its style and content could date it as early as 1609.
+The personnel requirements and certain aspects of the text (to do with Satyrs) establish that the play was written to premiere in late winter or early spring 1611.

 First appears in the First Folio.
 It was probably typeset from a reliable manuscript, prepared by Ralph Crane (a professional scribe employed by the King’s Men), who copied it from Shakespeare’s manuscripts or an earlier copy.